unkn0wn-root/kioshun/CLUSTER.md

 Key points:

-- Mesh like: every instance is a peer; it gossips, can be selected as an owner, and stores a shard locally.
+- Mesh like: every instance is a peer - it gossips, can be selected as an owner, and stores a shard locally.
 - Reachability: `CACHE_PUBLIC` must be routable between peers.
-Open the port in firewalls/security groups.
 - Durability: tune `ReplicationFactor` and `WriteConcern` (e.g., RF=3, WC=2).
 - Security: set the same `CACHE_AUTH` on all peers.
 Enable TLS in config if required.
+When `AuthToken` is empty and `AllowUnauthenticatedClients` is true, public client RPCs are allowed without Hello; peer‑only RPCs still require Hello.
 - Adapter scope: `Clear/Size/Stats` act on the local shard only.

 ## Architecture